 Don’t forget about machine identity management

-When businesses start their journey towards Zero Trust, they usually start with network segmentation, implementing privilege access management and adopting multi-factor authentication.
-However, an area that is often forgotten is the effective management of machine identities.
-This includes the protection of associated certificates and cryptographic keys.
+When businesses begin adopting the Zero Trust model, they typically start by segmenting their network, implementing privileged access management, and adopting multi-factor authentication.
+However, one frequently overlooked aspect is the effective management of machine identities.
+This crucial step involves safeguarding associated certificates and cryptographic keys.

 This overlooked area creates many gaps.
 Cybercriminals are prone to leveraging compromised machine identities and stolen keys to either infiltrate undetected corporate networks or masquerade their actions, by using encrypted channels.
 The risks associated with mismanaged machine identities are huge and can become really serious really quickly in the event of a breach.